-Brush and Floss well and regularly.
-One of the down sides to braces is they make brushing and flossing much more difficult.
-Brush all tooth and gum surfaces around your braces, including above and below the wire running through the brackets.
+Make sure to clean the areas of your teeth and gums surrounding your braces and the areas above and below the wire that passes through the brackets.
 Use a soft brush and take more time.
 You might purchase an electric toothbrush, which can make brushing easier.

-Flossing is also very important to remove plaque.
-If your braces make flossing difficult consider a floss threader.
-A water irrigator is a great way to make sure your gums stay clean and healthy while your braces are in place, and beyond.
+Flossing is also imperative to remove plaque.
+If your braces make flossing difficult, consider a floss threader.
+A water irrigator is a great way to ensure your gums stay clean and healthy while your braces are in place.

 The Importance of Regular Dental Visits

-Rarely, you may need to visit a specialist in gums and supporting teeth structures, for more advanced treatment.
-And if problems related to orthodonture become extensive, your braces may need to be removed temporarily to treat the gums and allow them to heal.
+Sometimes, you might have to see a specialist who focuses on gums and the structures supporting your teeth for more advanced treatment.
+If issues connected to braces get serious, your braces might need to be removed to address gum problems and let them heal.

-Orthodontic treatment not only creates a brand new and improved smile but it also improves your teeth’s function.
-Keeping a keen eye out for gum disease will make sure it doesn’t sidetrack your efforts in gaining straighter teeth.
+Orthodontic treatment creates a new, improved smile and improves teeth function.
+Keeping a keen eye out for gum disease will ensure it doesn’t sidetrack your efforts to gain straighter teeth.

 Dental Care at Main Beach Dental

-At Main Beach Dental your gum health is important to us, with braces or without.
-We provide gentle, expert care for all conditions and work to prevent disease, decay, and too many dentist appointments in the future.
+At Main Beach Dental, your gum health is vital to us, with braces or without.
+We provide gentle, professional care for all conditions, work to prevent disease and decay, and have many dentist appointments in the future.
 Our commitment to our patients is dental health for a lifetime!

 Get your FREE dental consultation today!